MFE 404 is a finance foundation course. Unlike a similar MBA course, MFE 404 is geared half towards technical, data, and computer programming skills.

 Modern C++ based on the STL is also acceptable, but much harder.
 (Old-style object-oriented C++ is best forgotten.)
-Julia is trying to become the generic C-like language.
 Matlab is acceptable, but we have no expertise in it, either.
-Matlab is rapidly losing ground to R and Julia in the real world.
+Matlab is rapidly losing ground to R in the real world.
 Excel, Basic, etc., are not permissible for programming assignments in this MFE404 class.

 Data work requires your own WRDS account.
 Most data assignments are based on CRSP data.
 Some are based on S&P Compustat data.
 (You are welcome to use the Bloomberg terminals in the Anderson library instead, but do not expect any help if you do.)
 You are expected to hand in written reports that are between 1 page and 5 pages long (the following week after I noted in the syllabus), and post your program on a website in case the TA wants to check.

-When a (CRSP) computer assignment requests results up to "now", it means up to what WRDS provides.
+When a (CRSP) computer assignment requests results up to "now", it means up to whatever data WRDS already provides.
 This is usually up to the year before last year.

 Your homeworks should be uploaded and then may be posted (publicly!) on the class website.
 Your future potential employers can see it!
-The submission format must be plain html, so your homework will be viewable in a browser.
-I don't mean a .docx file saved as an .html file.
-I mean real clean html.
-Learn basic html if you don't know this yet: html, head, title, style, body, div, span, hr, p, table, tr, td, th, ul, ol, dl, li, dt, dd, h1, h2, h3.
+The submission format must be plain html or markdown, so your homework will be viewable in a browser.
+I don't mean a .docx file saved as an .html (or .md) file.
+I mean real clean html or markdown.
+Learn basic html and/o markdown if you don't know this yet: html, head, title, style, body, div, span, hr, p, table, tr, td, th, ul, ol, dl, li, dt, dd, h1, h2, h3.
 Learn basic css styles, but note that we will use a standard style sheet https://www.ivo-welch.info/teaching/hw.css to make every student's output look similar and non-gaudy.